iterative/dvc.org/public/static/docs/command-reference/import.md

 ```

 `dvc import` provides a better way to incorporate data files tracked in external
-<abbr>Git repositories</abbr> because it saves the connection between the
+Git/DVC repositories because it saves the connection between the current project
-current project and the source project.
-This means that enough information is
+and the source project.
+This means that enough information is recorded in an
-recorded in an import stage (DVC-file) in order to
+import stage (DVC-file) in order to [reproduce](/doc/command-reference/repro)
-[reproduce](/doc/command-reference/repro) downloading of this same data version
+downloading of this same data version in the future, where and when needed.
+This
-in the future, where and when needed.
-This is achieved with the `repo` field,
+is achieved with the `repo` field, for example (matching the import command
-for example (matching the import command above):
+above):

 ```yaml
 md5: 96fd8e791b0ee4824fc1ceffd13b1b49